unChaz/sci-fi-5e/versions/0.3.0/SCI-5_SRD.md

 **_Ability Score Increase._** Two ability scores increase by 1.
 One must come from your base race.

-**_Size._** Bionics don't differ much from Earthborn and range between 5 and 6 feet.
+**_Size._** Bionics don't differ much from Terran and range between 5 and 6 feet.
 Regardless of your position in that range, your size is Medium.

 **_Speed._** Your base walking speed is 30 feet.